ryanmark1867/tabnet_basics/README.md

 - replace data preparation for Keras with TabNet data preparation
 - replace Keras model training in model training notebook with TabNet model training

+The code in this repo is based on the example here: [https://www.geeksforgeeks.org/tabnet/](https://www.geeksforgeeks.org/tabnet/).